Hi, lovely!

 Definitely wanderluster.
 I love traveling and always looking forward to my next trip (more on wanderlusting below).

-The Vegan Instant Pot Cookbook: Wholesome Indulgent Plant-Based Recipes
+My first cookbook is The Vegan Instant Pot Cookbook: Wholesome Indulgent Plant-Based Recipes (published by Avery / Penguin Random House in 2019).

 This drove me to start cooking for myself around 14.
 I started with easy stuff, like rice and beans, but soon graduated to cooking my first Thanksgiving meal from scratch at 16.
 On the weekends, when my friends were at parties, I was curled up in the cookbook section at Barnes and Noble.
 I took my newfound love for cooking to college, enrolling in an Italian cooking class and racing home between classes to catch episodes of Barefoot Contessa.
 Instead of the standard college diet of late-night hot dogs and frozen dinners, I was cooking mushroom risotto and garlic-roasted broccolini.